 The information held in the Directory is collectively known as the Directory Information Base (DIB).
-Clause 7 overviews its structure.
+Clause 7 gives an overview of its structure.

 The Directory provides a well-defined set of access capabilities, known as the abstract service of the Directory, to its users.
-This service, which is overviewed in clause 8 provides a simple modification and retrieval capability.
+This service, which is briefly described in clause 8, provides a simple modification and retrieval capability.
 This can be built on with local DUA functions to provide the capabilities required by the end-users.

-It is likely that the Directory will be distributed, perhaps widely distributed, both along functional and organizational lines.
-Clause 9 overviews the corresponding models of the Directory.
+The Directory is distributed, both along functional and organizational lines.
+Clause 9 gives an overview of the corresponding models of the Directory.
 These have been developed in order to provide a framework for the cooperation of the various components to provide an integrated whole.

 The Directory exists in an environment where various administrative authorities control access to their portion of the information.
-Access control is overviewed in clause 10.
+Clause 10 gives an overview of access control.

 When the Directory is distributed, it may be desirable to replicate information to improve performance and availability.
-The Directory replication mechanism is overviewed in clause 11.
+Clause 11 gives an overview of the Directory replication mechanism.

-The provision and consumption of the Directory services requires that the users (actually the DUAs) and the various functional components of the Directory should cooperate with one another.
-In many cases this will require cooperation between application processes in different open systems, which in turn requires standardized application protocols, overviewed in clause 11, to govern this cooperation.
+The provision and consumption of the Directory services requires that the users (actually the DUAs and/or LDAP clients) and the various functional components of the Directory should cooperate with one another.
+In many cases, this will require cooperation between application processes in different open systems, which in turn requires standardized application protocols, briefly described in clause 11, to govern this cooperation.

 The Directory has been designed so as to support multiple applications, drawn from a wide range of possibilities.
-The nature of the applications supported will govern which objects are listed in the Directory, which users will access the information, and which kinds of access they will carry out.
+The nature of the applications supported governs which objects are listed in the Directory, which users access the information, and which kinds of access they carry out.
 Applications may be very specific, such as the provision of distribution lists for electronic mail, or generic, such as the 'inter-personal communications directory' application.
 The Directory provides the opportunity to exploit commonness among the applications:

-- A single object may be relevant to more than one application: Perhaps even the same piece of information about the same object may be so relevant. - To support this, a number of object classes and attribute types are defined, which will be useful across a range of applications.
+- A single object may be relevant to more than one application: Perhaps even the same piece of information about the same object may be so relevant. - To support this, a number of object classes and attribute types are defined, which are useful across a range of applications.
 These definitions are contained in ITU-T Rec.
 X.520 | ISO/IEC 9594-6 and ITU-T Rec.
-X.521 | ISO/IEC 9594-7. - Certain patterns of use of the Directory will be common across a range of applications: This area is overviewed further in Annex A.
+X.521 | ISO/IEC 9594-7. - Certain patterns of use of the Directory are common across a range of applications: Annex A gives an overview of this area.